-With VeraCrypt you can create an encrypted container within the file that we created in above step.
+With VeraCrypt you can create an encrypted container within the file that we created in the above step.
 But you can also encrypt external partitions such as external hard drive or USB/Flash drive.
-In this tutorial we'll create an encrypted file container.
+In this tutorial, we’ll create an encrypted file container.

 Now select the text file that you created in the step above.

 In the next step select the Encryption Algorithm.
 I am selecting AES you can google to know more about Encryption Algorithm.
 Select the Hash Algorithm, you can google to know more about Hash Algorithm.

 In the next step select the size of your encrypted file container.
 The minimum container size can be 292KB.

 Now set a complex password for your container.
 You will require this password in order to access files that are stored in the container.
 You can also use a keyfile to open your encrypted file container.
 But I don’t consider this option safer because you have to secure that file and in case anyone else has that keyfile then your encrypted container can be unlocked.
 The better is creating a complex password that you can remember.